troyxmccall/alfred-spotify-mini-player/_posts/articles/2014-12-22-troubleshooting.md

 * Send the `spot_mini_debug.tgz` to this [email](mailto:alfred.spotify.mini.player@gmail.com) (you can also use the _Send an email to the author_ option when using `spot_mini_debug`)

-**Note:** With the `spot_mini_debug.tgz`, I'll have access to your Spotify library (but not your credentials), this is for the time of investigation.
-Once investigation, you can regenerate a _Client Secret_, as explained on the [Spotify Application page](https://developer.spotify.com/my-applications):-
+**Note:** With the `spot_mini_debug.tgz`, I'll have access to your Spotify library (but not your Spotify password, don't worry :smile:).
+This is only for the time of investigation.
+Once investigation is over, you can regenerate a _Client Secret_, as explained in the [Spotify Application page](https://developer.spotify.com/my-applications):-

 <figure>
 	<img src="{{ site.url }}/images/application_regenerate_key.png"></a>